manishborikar92/Pico/docs/Project_Description.md

-# Project PICO: AI-Powered Companion Robot
+# Project PICO: The AI Desktop Pet

 ## Project Overview

 ### Project Title

-**Project Pico (Unofficial)**: A Cost-Effective, AI-Powered Companion Robot with Advanced Vision and Voice Recognition
+**Project Pico**: An Intelligent, Emotionally Responsive Desktop Companion Robot

 ### Project Vision

-Create an intelligent, emotionally responsive, and interactive "pocket pet" robot that serves as a helpful companion with advanced AI capabilities.
-The project's core philosophy is **maximum functionality at minimal cost**, prioritizing open-source software and low-cost hardware to make cutting-edge AI technology accessible to makers, hobbyists, and developers worldwide.
+Pico is an intelligent, emotionally responsive desktop companion robot.
+Unlike smart speakers (like Alexa) that just answer questions, Pico behaves like a living pet (like a dog, cat, or a creature like Pokemon).
+It's a non-verbal AI companion that communicates through expressive sounds, animated eyes, and head movements.

 **Key Innovation:** This project introduces a revolutionary **software-first development methodology** that allows complete AI system development and testing on a PC before any hardware investment, dramatically reducing development risk and cost.